elasticsoftwarefoundation/elasticactors/README.md

 * **1.x - 5.x** to **6.0** or later:
   * Elastic Actors 6.0 introduces timeouts for Temporary Actors.
 If your application has long-lived Temporary Actors, make sure to configure the timeout properties, so they suit your use-case.
+  * A major bug in the BUFFERED RabbitMQ ACKer was fixed.
+If you are using it, upgrade to version 6.0 or later as soon as possible, or use another ACKer implementation.

 ## Basic configuration